Air force history of Iran: Iraqi aircraft from the Persian Gulf War

-Following an alleged agreement (no proof exists for it) between the regimes in Baghdad and Tehran, in February 1991 a significant number of Iraqi Air Force (IrAF) aircraft were evacuated to Iranian airfields, to avoid destruction in the 1991 Persian Gulf War.
+Following an alleged agreement (no actual proof exists for it) between the regimes in Baghdad and Tehran, in February 1991 a significant number of Iraqi Air Force (IrAF) aircraft were evacuated to Iranian airfields, to avoid destruction in the 1991 Persian Gulf War.
 The agreement was for Iran to return them after the war, but the Iranians impounded these aircraft instead, claiming them as war reparations for the Iran–Iraq War.

 The IRIAF has pressed into service all of the 36 Su-24MKs, 7 SU-25s and 24 Mirage F.1BQs and F.1EQs flown from Iraq, while all the other types—including 40 Su-20/22s and at least ten MiG-23s of various versions—were stored.

 Present

 The exact current composition of the IRIAF is hard to determine, but estimates do exist.
-Many aircraft belonging to the Iraqi Air Force took refuge in Iran during the Persian Gulf War in 1991, and many were put into service with the IRIAF or taken apart for spare parts.

 Due to the continuous spare parts shortages faced by the air force, a decision was made in the late 1980s to develop a local aerospace industry to support the air force.

 In 2002, Iran with the co-operation of Ukraine, successfully started the manufacture of the Iran-140; a licence-built version of the Antonov An-140 transport aircraft.
 Simultaneously, Iran began construction of two 100% domestically produced fighters, upgraded using technology from the F-14 Tomcat and the F-5 Tiger II.
 The fighters have been named the Azarakhsh and the Shafaq.

 Since then the country has also become self-sufficient in the manufacture of helicopters.
 The country claims that it is capable of producing the old U.S. AH-1 Cobra gunship.
 Additionally, Iran also produces Bell Helicopter Bell 212 and Bell 206 helicopters in serial production.
 These are known respectively as the Shabaviz 2-75 and the Shabaviz 206.

+Iran–Israel War

+Due to its obsolete equipment, the IRIAF proved to be totally incompetent during the Iran–Israel War, with no sign of its ageing fighter jets even getting off the ground, giving the Israeli Air Force control over the skies of Iran, which led to the elimination of various targets across the country.